daveB1978/PREPAIR/README.md

 We recommend running the `PREPAIR_demo1.m` or `PREPAIR_demo2.m` script to test if the program was sucessfully downloaded.

+## fMRI data

+All fMRI data used in our study are publicly available at the [Harvard Dataverse](https://dataverse.harvard.edu/dataverse/prepair).
+IMPORTANT: If youo prefer reading magnitude NIFTI files with the afni SOFTWARE, please manually change the value of the TR (is second) in the header.
+To do so, search for "TAXIS_FLOATS", and two lines under, modify the 2nd parameter.

 ## Running

 The main program is called PREPAIR.m which requires the following inputs: